Research Interests

 Lee Spitler (left) and Alister Graham (right) report on the existence of massive black holes in dense star clusters.

 Alister Graham's field of research is Extragalactic Astronomy, in particular, studying the structure and dynamics of galaxies, their central star clusters and supermassive black holes, and examining what this can tell us about the galaxy formation process.
 This has led him to investigate some of the largest, and also some of the smallest, galaxies in our Universe.
-Programs which he is currently involved in include:
+Programs he has been involved with include:

 • Principal Investigator, Australian Research Council (ARC) Discovery Project (DP): "From bulges to galaxies: galaxy evolution revealed" (2017-2020)